 The Commons Center was completed in the summer of 2008 and serves as the main student center to first-year Vanderbilt students.
 It has a dining hall, workout center (this is not the main Student Recreation Center, which can be found on 25th Ave.
 S), market, multiple study lounges, mail center, and student organization offices.
 The Commons Center is LEED certified, a national certification that demonstrates a building's adherence to energy saving and beneficial environmental design.

-From the Lower Quad you can see many of the dorms associated with The Commons, Vanderbilt's first year living/learning experience.
-All first-year students are required to live on The Commons, which is made up of five new and five renovated co-ed dorms (Hank Ingram, Murray, Stambaugh, Crawford, Sutherland, Memorial, Gillette, East, West, and North).
-All first-year student dorm rooms are doubles and have communal bathrooms on each hall.
+From the Lower Quad you can see several of the houses of The Martha Rivers Ingram Commons, Vanderbilt's first year living and learning experience.
+All first-year students are required to live on The Commons, which is made up of five new and five renovated co-ed houses (Hank Ingram, Murray, Stambaugh, Crawford, Sutherland, Memorial, Gillette, East, West, and North).
+All first-year student rooms are doubles and have communal bathrooms on each hall.

 Now return to Library Lawn.
 Estimated walking time: 10 minutes.